Impact

 Risk and Exploitability

-The CVSS score is not provided, and the vulnerability is not listed in the CISA KEV catalog, implying no widespread exploitation has been observed.
-An attacker would need privileged network access to deliver a malicious extension, making public exploitation unlikely.
-The impact of any successful exploit remains confined to the sandbox, though it can serve as a pivot toward higher-level compromise if additional host weaknesses exist.
+The CVSS score is 7.1, and the vulnerability is not listed in the CISA KEV catalog, implying no widespread exploitation has been observed.
+The EPSS score of <1% indicates a very low probability of exploitation, supporting the view that public exploitation is unlikely.
+An attacker would need privileged network access to deliver a malicious extension.
+The impact of any successful exploit remains confined to the sandbox.

 OpenCVE Enrichment